 Any kind of response (including a normal response) other than those shown in the above procedure SHOULD be interpreted as a fatal communication error, and in such cases the clients MUST NOT process any data (response body and other content-related headers) sent from the server.
 However, to handle exceptional error cases, clients MAY accept a message without an Authentication-Info header, if it is a Server-Error (5xx) status.
-The client will be in the "UNAUTHENTICATED" status in these cases.
+In such cases, they SHOULD be careful about processing the body of the content (ignoring it is still RECOMMENDED), and the client will be in the "UNAUTHENTICATED" status then.

-The client software SHOULD display the three client status to the end-user.
-For an interactive client, however, if a request is a sub-request for a resource included in another page (e.g., embedded images, style sheets, frames etc.), its status MAY be omitted from being shown, and any "AUTH-REQUESTED" statuses MAY be treated in the same way as an "UNAUTHENTICATED" status.
+If a request is a sub-request for a resource included in another resources (e.g., embedded images, style sheets, frames etc.), clients MAY treat an AUTH-REQUESTED status as the same as UNAUTHENTICATED status.
+In other words, the client MAY ignore server's request to start authentication with new credentials via sub-requests.